-“It’s a great opportunity,” he says.
+“It’s a great opportunity,” they say.

-And he’s right.
+And they’re right.

 But let me tell you this.

-But it shouldn’t be dripping from every line, oozing from every header.
+But it shouldn’t be dripping from every line and oozing from every header.
 There is something off-putting, even sickening, about drinking in words filled with too much jargon.
 In many cases, you can get the exact same point across without using some sort of specialized word for it.

 This is true no matter the industry.
 Jargon is not relatable, which is always what you want when you are addressing your peers.
-It also excludes people who might be interested in your paper, but do not necessarily speak the industry’s language.
+It also excludes people who might be interested in your paper but do not necessarily speak the industry’s language.

 Have a conversation

-Try to imagine explaining to your office mate what your article is about, then use those words (minus any profanity and slang).
-That’s what makes a whitepaper readable.
+Imagine explaining (or maybe actually explain) to your office mate what your paper is about, then use those words (minus any profanity and slang).
+That’s what makes a readable white paper.
 No one cares how many big words you know or how prestigious your education was.
-They just want to absorb the knowledge you are trying to share.
+They just want to absorb the knowledge and value you are trying to share.

 Play with words

-On that same note, make your whitepapers fun.
-I know, I know, whitepapers and fun typically don’t end up in the same sentence.
-A lot of the people who write whitepapers don’t consider themselves writers, but it doesn’t take a background in writing to produce a decent one.
+On that same note, make your white papers fun.
+I know, I know, white papers and fun typically don’t end up in the same sentence.
+A lot of the people who write white papers don’t consider themselves writers, but it doesn’t take a background in writing to produce a decent one.

 The industry that does this the best is marketing, for obvious reasons.
-These writers are often the authors of books, email copy and blogs.
+These writers are often the authors of books, email copy, and blogs.
 They have already learned how to make their writing more approachable.

-The Grossly Obvious Sales Pitch
+Ditch the Grossly Obvious Sales Pitch

-When it comes to whitepapers, their marketing value is only as good as the asset.
+When it comes to white papers, their marketing value is only as good as the asset.
 If you produce a report that isn’t engaging, don’t expect it to work as a marketing tool.
 But produce a good one and expect to see value from it time and time again.

 - What are the qualities of the best white paper you’ve read?